goodw136/hello-world/README.md

-# mi349-fs25
+# hello-world
-John Goodwin's coursework in MI 349 at MSU during Fall Semester 2025
+Introductory coursework for FS2025